(Tap footnote number to read it; tap up arrow (↑) to scroll back up to verse. Old Testament quotations/allusions are underlined.)

 - so you became an example to all the men who believe in Macedonia and in Achaia.

-- For the word of the Lord did – and does – sound forth loud and clear(1)“did – and does – sound forth loud and clear” Is one word in Greek, here in the perfect tense, which is (sort of) a combination of the English past and present tenses.
+- For the word of the Lord has sounded forth loud and clear(1)“has sounded forth loud and clear” Is one word in Greek, here in the perfect tense.
 It refers to a sound that “sounds forth”, either loudly or clearly.
 Since both are possible meanings and it’s possible – even likely – that both were intended, both were included. from you.
-Not only in Macedonia and in Achaia, but in every place your faith toward God did – and does – go out, so we have no need to say anything.
+Not only in Macedonia and in Achaia, but in every place that your faith toward God has gone out, so we have no need to say anything.

 - For they report about us what kind of reception we had from you, and how you turned to God from idols to serve the true and living God,